- Introduction to Graduate Interdisciplinary Studies

 Do not register for the undergraduate course to save a place in class.
 The graduate course is listed separately.

-Students may take the D594 Readings course to focus on a topic or combination of topics that is not available via MLS seminars or 300/400 level courses.
-Students must submit an application to take D594 to the MLS Director.
+Students may take the D594 Readings course to focus on a topic or combination of topics that is not available via MIS seminars or 300/400 level courses.
+Students must submit an application to take D594 to the MIS Director.
 The application form details the methods to be used to meet the Graduate Competencies for Elective Courses and must be signed by both the instructor and the student.

 Graduate Project Proposal Seminar